 If you have outstanding fines of SEK 100 or more, you won’t be able to borrow or order further items until your fine has been paid.
-You have to pay your fines at the library that the late book belongs to.
+You can pay the fees online or pay at the library where you have a late fee.

 If you do not return a book or if you lose a book, we will bill you to cover the cost of replacing it, plus an administration fee of SEK 300.